Give Help

 Call to action!
 Guarantee Our Essentials

-In the last financial year, our foodbank, thanks to the amazing generosity of donations, provided a minimum of 66,200 meals for local people in crisis, and of those, 24,900 were provided for children.
-That’s 95.5 tonnes of food!
+In the last financial year, our foodbank, thanks to the amazing generosity of donations, provided meals for around 5000 local people in crisis, including children.
+Which is around 65, 000 kgs of food

 We know this is just the tip of the iceberg as our research finds that one in seven people face hunger across the UK due to a lack of money.